divinenephron/latex-everything/readme.txt

 * First released version.

 == Upgrade Notice ==

+= 1.2 =
+This version changes the URL at which new PDFs are written.
+This will not affect existing PDFs or updates to them, which will remain at their current URL.

 = 1.1 =
 This version fixes a bug where PDFs for custom post types would not be generated.